unjs/ufo/README.md

 ### `decode(text)`

-Decode text using `decodeURIComponent`.
+Decodes text using `decodeURIComponent`.
 Returns the original text if it fails.

 ### `decodePath(text)`

-Decode path section of URL (consistent with encodePath for slash encoding).
+Decodes path section of URL (consistent with encodePath for slash encoding).

 ### `decodeQueryKey(text)`